-- (a) is authorised by or under this Act or another enactment; - (b) is in pursuance of an order or direction of a court or of a tribunal established by or under any enactment; - (c) is in pursuance of a Community obligation; or - (d) is for the purposes of the performance of the the duties of an office or employment of the sort mentioned in subsection (2). - (4) It is a defence for a person charged with an offence under this section to show that, at the time of the alleged offence, he believed, on reasonable grounds, that he had lawful authority to provide the information or to make the other disclosure in question. - (5) A person guilty of an offence under this section shall be liable, on conviction on indictment, to imprisonment for a term not exceeding two years or to a fine, or to both.

-30 Providing false information

-- A person is guilty of an offence if, in circumstances falling within subsection 15 (2), he provides false information to any person - (a) for the purpose of securing the making or modification of an entry in the Register; - (b) in confirming (with or without changes) the contents of an entry in the Register; or - (c) for the purpose of obtaining for himself or another the issue or modification of an ID card. - (2) Those circumstances are that, at the time of the provision of the information he - (a) knows or believes the information to be false; or - (b) is reckless as to whether or not it is false.

-(3) A person guilty of an offence under this section shall be liable -

-- (a) on conviction on indictment, to imprisonment for a term not exceeding two years or to a fine, or to both; - (b) on summary conviction in England and Wales, to imprisonment for a 30 term not exceeding twelve months or to a fine not exceeding the statutory maximum, or to both; - (c) on summary conviction in Scotland or Northern Ireland, to imprisonment for a term not exceeding six months or to a fine not exceeding the statutory maximum, or to both;

-but, in relation to an offence committed before the commencement of section 154(1) of the Criminal Justice Act 2003 (c.
+(d) It is made for the purpose of performing the duties of an office or employment of the sort mentioned in subsection (2).
+(4) It is a defence for a person charged with an offence under this section to show that, at the time of the alleged offence, he believed, on reasonable grounds, that he had lawful authority to provide the information or to make the other disclosure in question.
+5 (5) A person guilty of an offence under this section shall be liable, on conviction on indictment, to imprisonment for a term not exceeding two years or to a fine, or to both.
+30 Providing false information 10 (1) A person is guilty of an offence if, in circumstances falling within subsection (2), he provides false information to any person - (a) for the purpose of securing the making or modification of an entry in the Register; (b) in confirming (with or without changes) the contents of an entry in the Register; or 15 (c) for the purpose of obtaining for himself or another the issue or modification of an ID card.
+(2) Those circumstances are that, at the time of the provision of the information he- 20 (a) knows or believes the information to be false; or(b) is reckless as to whether or not it is false.
+(3) A person guilty of an offence under this section shall be liable - (a) on conviction on indictment, to imprisonment for a term not exceeding two years or to a fine, or to both; 25 (b) on summary conviction in England and Wales, to imprisonment for a term not exceeding twelve months or to a fine not exceeding the statutory maximum, or to both; (c) on summary conviction in Scotland or Northern Ireland, to imprisonment for a term not exceeding six months or to a fine not exceeding the statutory maximum, or to both; 30 but, in relation to an offence committed before the commencement of section 154(1) of the Criminal Justice Act 2003 (c.
 44), the reference in paragraph (b) to twelve months is to be read as a reference to six months.

-31 Tampering with the Register etc.

-- (1) A person is guilty of an offence under this section if 40 - (a) he engages in any conduct that causes an unauthorised modification of information recorded in the Register; and - (b) at the time when he engages in the conduct, he has the requisite intent. - (2) For the purposes of this section a person has the requisite intent if he -
+31 Tampering with the Register etc. 35 (1) A person is guilty of an offence under this section if - (a) he engages in any conduct that causes an unauthorised modification of information recorded in the Register; and (b) at the time when he engages in the conduct, he has the requisite intent.
+(2) For the purposes of this section a person has the requisite intent if he intends to cause a modification of information recorded in the Register or is reckless as to whether or not his conduct will cause such a modification.
+40 (3) For the purposes of this section the cases in which conduct causes a modification of information recorded in the Register include - (a) where it contributes to a modification of such information; and 45